Requesting a Refund

 Failure to complete this form will delay and may impact refund requests.

-Click here for more information on Title IV Authorization to Release Non-Institutional Charges
+Click here for more information on Title IV funds and the Title IV Authorization to Release Non-Institutional Charges

 Want a Faster Refund?
 Go Direct